Two-dimensional non-linear hydrodynamics and nanofluidics: Results

 Figure \ref{figure4} shows that $v(x)$ drops down with increasing $x$, and $\rho(x)$ steps up accordingly.
 The local pressure also increases with $x$ but the global pressure difference between the left and right reservoirs remains positive providing continuous flow.
 The velocity maximum is at $x=0$, as $v(0) = v_0$, and the velocity minimum can be seen as $v(\infty) = v_0\gamma$.
 The higher driving pressure results in the larger difference $v(0)-v(\infty)$.
 Figure \ref{figure4}a suggests that the water density $\rho(x)$ changes just by about 1\% at $\eta_1 \sim \eta_2$ within the channel length even though driving pressure up to 100 atm is applied.
 The compression is facilitated when $\eta_1$ increases and $\eta_2$ decreases, see Fig. \ref{figure4}b.

 Another parameter to discuss is the length $v_0\tau$ with $\tau$ given by Eq. (\ref{tau}).
-This is the characteristic distance counted from the channel's entrance within which the both flow velocity and density are about to saturate at their respective values, $v_0\gamma$ and $\rho_0/\gamma$.
+This is the characteristic distance, measured from the channel's entrance, within which both flow velocity and density are approximately saturated at their respective values, $v_0\gamma$ and $\rho_0/\gamma$.
 The length is determined by the driving pressure as well as by dilatational viscosity.
 If $\eta_{1,2}\sim 1$ mPa$\cdot$s, then $\tau\sim 1$ ps at low pressure, and assuming $v$ of a few $\mathrm{\mathring{A}/ps}$ we obtain the characteristic length of a few $\mathrm{\mathring{A}}$.
 The length considerably increases with pressure.
 It increases even further if $\eta_1$ and $\eta_2$ become unequal, reaching several nm in Fig. \ref{figure4}b.
-It is important to emphasize that $1/\tau$ is not the strain rate, which can be estimated in our case as $(\rho(x\to\infty)^{-1} - \rho_0^{-1})/(\tau\rho_0^{-1})=(1-\gamma)/\tau$, hence, being two orders of magnitude lower than $1/\tau$.
+It is important to emphasise that $1/\tau$ is not the strain rate, which can be estimated in our case as $(\rho(x\to\infty)^{-1} - \rho_0^{-1})/(\tau\rho_0^{-1})=(1-\gamma)/\tau$, hence, being two orders of magnitude lower than $1/\tau$.

 The intimate relation between the dilatational and interfacial viscosity coefficients determines the very ability of 2D water to flow.
 This is the most non-trivial finding of this work.
 We confirm this finding by means of MD simulations in what follows.